wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/defender-investigate-incidents/includes/working-incidents.md

 :::image type="content" source="../media/2-attack-chain-overpass-the-hash-spear-phishing-lateral-movement.png" alt-text="Diagram showing the initial access through spear-phishing and lateral movement through overpass-the-hash attack":::

-In the illustration, an attacker starts with a spear-phishing email targeting a specific user.
+In this example, an attacker starts with a spear-phishing email targeting a specific user.
 The email contains a malicious link to download a file that contains the Meterpreter payload.
 With the malicious code running on the target device, an attacker performs reconnaissance to understand which users have signed into the device and which other devices these users have access to.

 The attacker finds the credentials of an IT helpdesk team member.
 Impersonating this IT helpdesk team member using the overpass-the-hash method, the attacker moves laterally to a second device.
 On a new device, they steal the user's web credentials, which they use to remotely access the user's cloud apps like OneDrive or SharePoint.
 This allows the attacker to insert a malicious macro into an existing online Word document, which they then deploy in a lateral phishing attack by distributing links to the malicious document to other users in the organization.